|Overall Rating||Liked it!|

 Turn Initiation: The Endzone is pretty quick to skid around from edge to edge.
 It is pretty loose and easy to maneuver.

 Turning Experience: Was good for skidded turns and ok with carving, easy to turn in steeps and held an edge ok.
 It wasn’t super exciting to turn, but it was consistent and easy to turn.

 Skidded Turns: These are what the board likes the most.
 It is easy to get from edge to edge and easy to skid.

-Carving: It isn’t really made to carve, but because of the flat camber and the medium stiff flex it was stable enough for me to carve in medium soft snow.
-It doesn’t have the spring out of the turns like you get with a camber board but it does ok for a flat to rocker board.
+Carving: It isn’t really made to carve.
+Because of the flat camber and the medium stiff flex it was stable enough for me to carve in medium soft snow.
+It doesn’t have the spring out of the turns like you get with a camber board.
+But it does ok for a flat to rocker board.